CraigComeOnThisNameCantBeTaken/ServiceEnforcer/README.md

 Take Onion Architecture for instance (see https://jeffreypalermo.com/2008/07/the-onion-architecture-part-1).

-It is a common approach to specify repositories in the domain layer using interfaces and then implement them in the infrastructure layer.
-This allows you to abstract your database technology from your domain.
-This is actually a very common approach that isnt restricted to Onion Architecture - The D in SOLID stands for Dependency Inversion.

-There is however a pitfall - since the domain layer isnt providing the repository implementations, how can we ensure that they *actually are* provided by the infrastructure layer?
-This is a problem because if we do replace our database technology we will probably implement a new project and we might miss something.
-Worse this doesnt only apply to repositories, actually most well designed software uses dependency inversion for a plethora of reasons.

-Even worse you might write a library that has infrastructure concerns and expect another library to provide them using dependency inversion (eg Authentication, Authentication.IdentityServer).
-What if the service has to be transient but the infrastructure layer provides it as a singleton?
-Things go bang.
+It is a common approach to usse dependency inversion to implement infrastructure concerns outside of a very general package.
+This is good design but how can we ensure that they *actually are* provided by the infrastructure layer?

+Lets imagine a scenario where you have written 2 libraries - Authentication which has IUserManager and Authentication.Auth0 which implements it.
+A number of years later your business decides to switch to IdentityServer and a different developer (Jim) begins implementing Authentication.IdentityServer.
+How do we ensure they implement IUserManager there too?

+**Obviously integration tests?**
+We can do that but it would have to be tests against Authentication.Auth0.
+Or tests against our Web Api / Website.
+There is nothing forcing Jim to write tests for Authentication.IdentityServer and he might be working on a different project.

+**Well Jim should write his tests**
+Yes he should.
+That isnt debatable.
+I would however like to protect the business if he doesnt.

+**There should be someone manually testing...**
+Yes there should.
+But how do we know there will be?
+We dont even know what project Jim is on.
+We might not even be at the company anymore.

-**But ServiceProviderOptions.ValidateOnBuild should solve this?**
+**Ok but ServiceProviderOptions.ValidateOnBuild should solve this?**
 Nope.
 Actually that just ensures the services that have been registered can be created when calling BuildServiceProvider.

 **What about ValidateScopes?**
 This is probably more obvious but to be clear this just makes sure you arent trying to resolve scoped services where you shouldnt be.

-**This library to the rescue**

-Now we can specify in the layer with the interface that it must be registered, and we can specify the lifetime.
-If it isnt registered correctly the application will throw at startup with a clear exception.
+**Why should I care?
+They should do their job right** Fair.
+But I think declaring how to extend a library should be a responsibility of the library.

+**Just document it then**
+Finally I found someone that reads documentation.
+Afterall you got this far ;)

 ## Installation
 ### Project With The Interface